 ISRE is one of the biggest events in the emotion science calendar and, while interdisciplinary in nature, emotion development has recently been underrepresented.
 Our goal is to begin to address this by hosting a pre-conference on emotional development that respects the ISRE ideals of international and interdisciplinary research.
 In this pre-conference, we bring together people from different countries and disciplines to consider how the developing child and adolescent learn how to value (or feel) about the objects (tangible objects, but also events, ideas, other people) in their environment.
 This can either be in terms of ‘the individual scientist’ who discovers through their own private investigations, ‘the social animal’ appreciating others’ emotions to learn about what is interesting, amusing, disgusting etc., or the underlying mechanisms involved in such processes (e.g. emotion contagion, empathy).
 Our goal is to provide a multi- disciplinary perspective of how individuals and societies learn to value – in short, how and why emotions develop.
-We will also provide time for poster and/or flash talk sessions to encourage researchers of multiple disciplines (psychology, philosophy, neuroscience, sociology, anthropology, history, primatology, education…) and career stages to attend and present their research.
-The exact nature of these sessions and a timetable will be made available soon.
-The titles and abstracts of the individual presentations will be updated as we receive them.
+We will also provide time for poster and/or flash talk sessions to encourage researchers of multiple disciplines (psychology, philosophy, neuroscience, sociology, anthropology, history, primatology, education…) and career stages to attend and present their research (see below).
 Furthermore, an aperitif will be offered by the Swiss Center for Affective Sciences to close the pre-conference.

 Having previously worked in special education, Daniel’s research focuses on socio-emotional processes.
 He is particularly interested in how emotions develop and in their relationship with non-verbal behaviour and social cognition.
 He is also interested in positive emotions with a particular interest in epistemic emotions.
 Currently the beneficiary of Swiss National Science Early Postdoc funding that has taken him to Amsterdam (Agneta Fischer) and Oxford (Brian Parkinson) universities, Daniel also works in Andrea Samson’s chEERS Lab in Fribourg, Switzerland.